 Root canal treatment is done to treat the infection or inflammation of the pulp or the Root canal space.
 It is best summarized as the disinfection and cleaning of the root canal space and filling up the canals to prevent re-infection.
-The procedure itself can be done in one visit or over several sittings.
-The choice of the number of sittings depends on the status of the infection.
-Several x-rays are required before, during, and after the procedure to ensure that the root canal treatment is performed in accordance to standards.
+The procedure itself can be done in one visit or over several visits.
+The choice of the number of visits depends on the status of the infection.
+Several x-rays are required before, during, and after the procedure to ensure that the root canal treatment is performed in accordance with standards.

-The root canal treatment is started off with adequate anesthesia.
-For a painful tooth, usually the achievement of anesthesia can be more challenging.
-Experienced endodontists or root canal specialists will explain what it is needed for proper anesthesia.
+The root canal treatment starts off with adequate anesthesia.
+For a painful tooth, usually, the achievement of anesthesia can be more challenging.
+Experienced endodontists or root canal specialists will explain what is needed for proper anesthesia.

-Then there would be placement of a rubber cloth so that the tooth can be isolated from the tongue, cheeks, lips and the saliva.
+Afterwards, a rubber cloth will be placed so that the tooth can be isolated from the tongue, cheeks, lips and saliva.

 Insertion of the files to confirm that the canals were cleaned and shaped along the whole length of the canals